gaojiawei321/Mars_G110_model/README.md

   # Mars G110 model

-  ## This model has been changed to 100 degree!!
+  ## This model has been changed to 110 degree

   Martian crustal field model_G110: